akiliuhk/nv_service_mash_testing/README.md

 ##### Step 6.1 - Test if `demoy-app-1` can access to `demox-app-1` by hostname.

-NeuVector should not blocked any traffic in `demoy-app-1` and `demoy-app-2` .
+NeuVector should not block any traffic in the `demoy-app-1` and `demoy-app-2` .

 Let's execute the command below in the `demoy-app-1` pods in `demoy` namespace.